-Here’s a good link with lots of info and a well organized list of plants by type.
+Here’s a good link with lots of info and a well-organized list of plants by type.
 This list is from BC but most plants will do fine in our zone 5 gardens.

-Some ideas I gathered from that site:
+Some ideas I gathered from these sites:

 - Holly or Oregon Grape – great all year plus a bit of colour in certain seasons but a bit slow to establish and can suffer from snow load damage